quicwg/multipath/draft-ietf-quic-multipath.md

 MAX_CLIENT_PATHS and MAX_SERVER_PATHS frames contain the following field:

-Maximum Path Identifier:
+Maximum Number of Client/Server Path:
-: A count of the cumulative number of path that can be opened over the lifetime of the connection.
-This value cannot exceed 2^32-1, as it is not possible to encode Path IDs larger than 2^32-1.
-Receipt of a frame that permits opening of a path with Path Identifier larger than this limit MUST be treated as a connection error of type FRAME_ENCODING_ERROR.
+: A count of the cumulative number of respectively client orserver path that can be opened over the lifetime of the connection.
+The client path identifiers sent by either endpoint MUST be lower than 2 times the Maximum Number of Client Paths announced py the peer.
+The server path identifiers sent by either endpoint MUST be lower than 2 times the Maximum Number of Server Paths announced py the peer plus 1.
+These values cannot exceed 2^30-1, as it is not possible to encode Path IDs larger than 2^32-1.

+Receipt of a frame that permits opening of a path with Path Identifier larger than the corresponding limit MUST be treated as a connection error of type FRAME_ENCODING_ERROR.
 This MUST be an even value for client initiated paths, and an odd value for server initiated path.

 Loss or reordering can cause an endpoint to receive a MAX_CLIENT_PATHS or MAX_SERVER_PATHS frame with a lower path limit than was previously received.
 MAX_CLIENT_PATHS and MAX_SERVER_PATHS frames that do not increase the path limit MUST be ignored.
+MAX_CLIENT_PATHS and MAX_SERVER_PATHS frames that do not advertise a value larger than the announced in the initial_max_client_paths and initial_max_server_paths parameters MUST also be ignored.

 An endpoint MUST NOT initiate publish MP_NEW_CONNECTION_ID frames with a path ID higher than the Maximum Paths value advertised in MAX_CLIENT_PATHS for even numbered paths